aria-ml/dataeval/docs/source/concepts/Binning.md

 default unit — is affected, and only below a resolution no bin edge on a capture time is placed at.
-What it does change is the *distinct count* of such a column, which feeds the continuous/discrete verdict and the near-uniqueness test that drops identifiers.
+What it does change is the *distinct count* of such a column, which feeds the continuous/discrete verdict and the near-uniqueness test that drops a near-unique non-reserved column.
 If a sub-microsecond difference is one you need kept, cast the column to `datetime64[us]` before handing it to {meth}`.Metadata.add_factors`.

 ### The automatic path announces itself